Estimated reading time: 10 minutes

 There are several types of milling machines, each designed for specific purposes and applications.
 Here are some of the most common types:

-1. Vertical milling machine: This machine has a vertical orientation of the spindle axis, and the cutting tool is upright.
-These are the most popular milling machine type.
-I recommend the following guarding for these: Standard Milling Machine Shield w/ Interlock
+- Vertical milling machine: This machine has a vertical orientation of the spindle axis, and the cutting tool is upright.
+These are the most popular milling machine types.
+I recommend the following guarding for these: Standard Milling Machine Shield w/ Interlock.

-2. Horizontal milling machine: The spindle axis is horizontal in this type of machine.
-This machine is best for cutting large and heavy pieces of metal.
-Companies often use it for making automotive parts, marine equipment, and industrial machinery.
+- Horizontal milling machine: This type of machine has a horizontal spindle axis.
+It is best for cutting large and heavy pieces of metal.
+Companies often use it to make automotive parts, marine equipment, and industrial machinery.

-3. Universal milling machines can do both vertical and horizontal milling operations.
+- Universal milling machines can do both vertical and horizontal milling operations.
 It may have a swiveling head that rotates to various angles.
-I recommend the following shield for these: Universal Milling Machine Guarding w/ Flat Shield
+I recommend the following shield: Universal Milling Machine Guarding w/ Flat Shield.

-4. CNC milling machine: Operators control this machine with a computer and screen, capable of performing precise and complex milling operations.
-Some older CNC machines don’t have the necessary guarding in place and may need custom upgrades such as this: Model-TA-MM
+- CNC milling machine: Operators control this machine with a computer and screen, which are capable of performing precise and complex milling operations.
+Some older CNC machines don’t have the necessary guarding and may need custom upgrades, such as Model-TA-MM.

 Each type of milling machine listed above will require its specific safety guarding and solutions.
 For example, a CNC machine usually has a completely enclosed enclosure.
 In contrast, a manual vertical milling machine may have only a chip shield.